WDI-SEA/react-development-course-materials/01-React Key Concepts/03-nested-components-lecture.md

 **Teaching Tips**:

-Check to see that everyone is following.
-Remember to ask, "What questions do you have?" instead of, "Do you have any questions?"
+Check to see that everyone is following along.
+Remember to ask: "What questions do you have?" instead of: "Do you have any questions?"

 **Talking Points**:

 - That's nested components!
-- What we're about to look into is just the idea of calling an object during the `render` `return` method -- and that object can have component calls in it.
+- What we're about to look into is just the idea of calling an object during the `render` `return` method — and that object can contain component calls.

 </aside>